1,229 new COVID-19 cases take UP's tally to 5,66,728; death toll 8,083 | Health

 1,229 new COVID-19 cases take UP's tally to 5,66,728; death toll 8,083

-On Sunday, 1.23 lakh samples were tested for detection of COVID-19, taking the total number of tests conducted so far in the state to over 2.15 crore, Prasad added.
+As far as fresh deaths are concerned, two each were reported from Allahabad, Varanasi, while Lucknow, Kanpur and Meerut reported one death each among other cities, it said.
+Since the outbreak of the coronavirus, the highest 1,056 deaths were reported from Lucknow, 801 from Kanpur, 417 from Meerut, 409 from Varanasi, 371 from Allahabad, 330 from Gorakhpur besides other cities, the bulletin said.
+On Sunday, 1.23 lakh samples were tested for detection of COVID-19, taking the total number of tests conducted so far in the state to over 2.15 crore, Prasad said.